iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson3/casestudy.md

-# GraphQL Case Study Steps
+# GraphQL Case Study Steps.

 The case study is a GraphQL API that retrieves a list of locations from a database.
 The code can be cloned from [GitLab](https://gitlab.com/videolearning/udacity-java/tree/master/Lesson3-graphql).